Valikahn/lamp/README.md

 * Enter your MySQL password when prompted.
 * Enter the password that you want to use to log into phpMyAdmin.
 ```

+## Bugs & Issues
+Please feel free to report any bugs or issues to us, email to: git@insentrica.net or <a href="https://github.com/Valikahn/Calorie-Intake-Guide/issues">Issues</a> on GitHub.

+## Licence
+Copyright (C) 2020 - 2021 Valikahn <git@insentrica.net>

+Licensed under the GPLv3 License.